 You’ll need fat, aromatics, a starchy thickener, and chicken stock.
 For this recipe, we use the vegetable oil our chicken was cooked in.

 Then comes the thickener.
-I use flour and cook it just enough to eliminate the raw taste and emulsify with the other ingredients.
+I use flour and cook it just enough to eliminate the raw taste and emulsify it with the other ingredients.
 Once it’s happy, add chicken stock, and finish cooking your chicken pieces in this velvety mixture.

 Finally, garnish your recipe with chopped parsley, and dig in!